danielbodnar/awesome-stars/BY-LANG.md

 - [bitnami-labs/sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) - A Kubernetes controller and tool for one-way encrypted Secrets
 - [Shopify/ejson](https://github.com/Shopify/ejson) - EJSON is a small library to manage encrypted secrets using asymmetric encryption.
 - [Yash-Handa/logo-ls](https://github.com/Yash-Handa/logo-ls) - Modern ls command with vscode like File Icon and Git Integrations.
 Written in Golang
-- [zix99/rare](https://github.com/zix99/rare) - Realtime regex-extraction and aggregation into common CLI formats such as histograms, bar graphs, numerical summaries, tables, and more!
+- [zix99/rare](https://github.com/zix99/rare) - Create console histograms, bar graphs, tables, heatmaps and more in realtime using regex and expressions.
 - [LinuxSuRen/yaml-readme](https://github.com/LinuxSuRen/yaml-readme) - A helper to generate the READE file automatically from YAML-based metadata files.
 - [danielgtaylor/huma](https://github.com/danielgtaylor/huma) - Huma REST/HTTP API Framework for Golang with OpenAPI 3.1
 - [danielgtaylor/restish](https://github.com/danielgtaylor/restish) - Restish is a CLI for interacting with REST-ish HTTP APIs with some nice features built-in